AlexdeMendoza/AmoebidiumGenomes/README.md

 If you use any of this material, reference the original manuscript:

-Sarre LA, Kim IV, Ovchinnikov V, Olivetta M, Suga H, Dudin O, Sebé-Pedrós A, de Mendoza A. DNA methylation enables recurrent endogenisation of giant viruses in an animal relative.
-2024.
-Science Advances.
+Sarre LA, Kim IV, Ovchinnikov V, Olivetta M, Suga H, Dudin O, Sebé-Pedrós A, de Mendoza A. **DNA methylation enables recurrent endogenisation of giant viruses in an animal relative**.
+2024. *Science Advances*.
 10, eado6406.DOI:10.1126/sciadv.ado6406